101arrowz/cxbuilder/README.md

     --no-gptk            Disable use of Direct3D DLLs from Apple's Game Porting Toolkit (GPTk).
 GPTk is supported only on Apple Silicon Macs.
-GPTk disabled by default on all other devices.
+GPTk is disabled by default on all other devices.

     --gptk dir           Uses the Game Porting Toolkit from the specified directory.
 This should have a redist/ subdirectory with